orhansoyuhos/RSA-for-Object-Scene-Perception/README.md

 - 'MATLAB_extractRDMs' folder is to extract representational dissimilarity matrices (RDMs) for RSA.
   - Inside '/figures' folder you can find the results.
 According to the partial correlation, the models do not explain the observed patterns in the feature space.
 I probably need to collect a better set of images to control the 'object', 'scene', and 'both' conditions.

-The project was supervised by Dr. Stefania Bracci.

 ## Example Image Set

 ![obj_scene_ copy](https://user-images.githubusercontent.com/44211738/227697445-05e02f62-4e04-4dc8-97bb-09c6b473db77.png)